MZzzNn/FlutterRoadmap/README.md

 - [A tour of the Dart language](https://dart.dev/guides/language/language-tour)

+`Note:`

-### :white_check_mark: After finishing dart and opp you can be able to start learning flutter. but it's important to learn...
+> ### :white_check_mark: After finishing dart and opp you can be able to start learning flutter. but it's important to learn...
 <br>

 ---